deepakpathania-zz/Bob/README.md

 4. Click "Load Unpacked Extension" and select Bob as the directory
 5. If this is your first time using Bob, we have to do a little hack to enable Bob to get access to your microphone
   * First, right click Bob's extension icon and click "Options".
 You can also get to this page by clicking "Options" on the extension page
   * You should see Bob request access to your microphone.
-Give her access!
+Give him access!
 6. Open a new page (say [Google](http://google.com)) and click on Bob's extension icon located on the right side of the navigation bar
 7. Say "Bob" and wait for a ding
 8. You're good to go!